Lindsey Maguire

 Lindsey Maguire (born 15 January 1982) is a British rower who competed at the 2012 Summer Olympics.

 Personal life

 Maguire was born in Edinburgh, Scotland.
 Her mother is former long jumper, Moira Walls.
 Maguire studied maths and psychology at the University of Birmingham.
-She then completed a Masters in Developmental Psychopathology at Durham University (Ustinov College) in 2004.
+She then completed a master's degree in developmental psychopathology at Durham University (Ustinov College) in 2004.

 Rowing career

 She was part of the British squad that topped the medal table at the 2011 World Rowing Championships in Bled, where she won a bronze medal as part of the eight with Alison Knowles, Jo Cook, Jessica Eddie, Louisa Reeve, Natasha Page, Katie Greves, Victoria Thornley and Caroline O'Connor.

 She finished fifth in the women's eight at the 2012 Olympic Games.